Simulating Effective QED on Quantum Computers: Cost Estimates for e QED Simulation

 \end{proof}

 A key assumption in eQED is that the mass energy of the electrons dominates the momentum contributions.
 This is necessary because the derivation of eQED truncates the path integral expansion of the propagator at second order.
 The case that most closely resembles the canonical case in the electronic structure literature is where $n_s^{1/3} / L \ll m \ll n_s^{4/3}/L$~\cite{babbush2018low,berry2019qubitization,lee2020even}.
-In this case, the Trotter error is dominated by the momentum of the terms in the Hamiltonian and the number of $T$ gates needed for the simulation scales as $N_T\in (n_s^{10/3}/L\epsilon)^{1+o(1)}$.
+In this non-relativistic case considered in the electronic structure literature, the mass energy of the electron is not included and so the Trotter error is dominated by the momentum of the terms in the Hamiltonian and the number of $T$ gates needed for the simulation scales as $N_T\in (n_s^{10/3}/L\epsilon)^{1+o(1)}$.
 If we consider the thermodynamic limit where $L \in \Theta (n_s^{1/3})$, we then have that $N_T \in (n_s^3/\epsilon)^{1+o(1)}$.
-This result is comparable to some of the earlier results for simulations of electronic structure in local-bases~\cite{babbush2018low}, but does not precisely match these bounds because of the use of the SLAC kinetic operator, which is much less local than the corresponding kinetic operator used in planewave-dual simulations~\cite{babbush2018low,su}.
+This result is comparable to some of the earlier results for simulations of electronic structure in local-bases~\cite{babbush2018low}, but does not precisely match these bounds because of the use of the SLAC kinetic operator, which is much less local than the corresponding kinetic operator used in planewave-dual simulations~\cite{babbush2018low,childs2021theory}.